Mensi-Mohamed-Amine/An-nsjail-demo-for-CTF-pwnables/README.md

+# 🛡️ An nsjail demo for CTF pwnables

-Here’s a polished, self-contained demo you can publish as a GitHub repository.
-It covers:
+I’ve put together a self-contained demo you can push to GitHub.
+In it, I walk through:

-- Installing nsjail from source
+- How I install **nsjail** from source
-- Preparing your challenge and building a minimal chroot jail
+- How I prepare my challenge and build a minimal chroot jail
-- Launching the jailed service
+- How I launch the jailed service
-- Notes on integrating with Docker for repeatable environments
+- How you can wrap it all in Docker for a fully repeatable environment

+Feel free to swap in your own pwnables and tweak any paths or flags to fit your CTF setup!

 –––